anasakhomach/anasakhomach.github.io/_projects/12_project.md

 * **Explosive Brand Growth:** Brand-related traffic grew by an astounding 12.9x relative to non-brand traffic over the course of 2012.
 * **Reduced Paid Dependency:** The company successfully reduced its dependency on paid acquisition, with "free" (brand, direct, organic) traffic making up 23.8% of all traffic by December 2012.
-* **Customer Loyalty:** A 15.9x increase in direct traffic indicates growing customer loyalty and repeat business.
+* **Customer Loyalty:** A 15.9x increase in direct traffic suggests that customer loyalty and repeat business were growing.

 ### 5. Optimizing the Conversion Funnel

-We conducted a detailed analysis of the conversion funnel to identify where users were dropping off in the path to purchase.
+I did a detailed analysis of the conversion funnel to see where users were dropping off before making a purchase.

 ![Conversion Funnel Analysis (Jan 2014)](/assets/img/fuzzy_factory_report/output_9_1.png)